Nonsurgical breast cancer treatments aim to destroy cancer cells. These treatments include:

 Breast cancer treatments like the chemo drug ixabepilone (Ixempra) and the targeted therapy drug bevacizumab (Avastin) along with a number of hormone therapy treatments or steroids given with chemo can lead you to put on some pounds during breast cancer treatment.

 If you notice you're gaining weight, let your doctor know and see what they think might help you.
 Don’t go on a diet on your own -- your body needs a lot of nutrients during breast cancer treatment.

 Higher Risk of Infections

-Chemotherapy and radiation therapy for breast cancer can stop your body from making white blood cells, which fight infections.
+Chemotherapy and radiation therapy for breast cancer can decrease the number of white blood cells your body makes.
+Those cells fight infections.
 Try to stay out of large crowds and away from sick adults and children for 7 to 10 days after you have chemotherapy.
 That's when you usually have the fewest white blood cells.

 If your white blood cell counts are too low, your doctor may give you a treatment called G-CSF (granulocyte colony stimulating factor -- Neulasta or Neupogen) or GM-CSF (granulocyte macrophage colony stimulating factor -- Leukine).

 Some breast cancer treatments can make you infertile for a while.
 In some cases, treatments could make you infertile forever.
 The effect depends in part on how long you’re on treatment, the dosage, your age, and other factors.